ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Generating Unique IDs: A Practical Guide to Counter-Based Encoding, Nanoid, UUID, and More - <a href="https://medium.com/@izwrt/generating-unique-ids-a-practical-guide-to-counter-based-encoding-nanoid-uuid-and-more-1c15b0c3f860?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built Darvix AI: Transforming Google Maps Links into Full Business Websites in 60 seconds - <a href="https://blog.cubed.run/how-i-built-darvix-ai-transforming-google-maps-links-into-full-business-websites-in-60-seconds-1948cfd7f36c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ishwar T`**
+✍️ **posted by `Vivek Moradiya`**

-<blockquote>How to pick the right unique identifier strategy, whether you’re building a URL shortener, an order ID system, a database primary key, or…
+<blockquote>Why manual web design for local businesses is broken, and how LLMs + customer review mining can generate custom, high-converting sites.
-Continue reading on Medium »</blockquote>
+Continue reading on Cubed »</blockquote>

 <h3>2.
-JavaScript for Beginners : NodeJs + VS Code Setting Up (Day — 2) - <a href="https://medium.com/@tuhinkairi/javascript-for-beginners-day-2-your-first-javascript-program-setting-up-your-computer-310b6cf7ffec?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Bachat+: My Journey of Integrating OpenTelemetry and SigNoz into an AI-Powered FinTech… - <a href="https://medium.com/@aryantiwary0607/building-bachat-my-journey-of-integrating-opentelemetry-and-signoz-into-an-ai-powered-fintech-c935f2c16d90?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tuhin Kairi`**
+✍️ **posted by `Aryantiwary`**

-<blockquote>Today, we’re finally going to write our first JavaScript code — without installing anything.
-Then we’ll understand why professional…
+<blockquote>How building a hackathon project taught me that observability is much more than just logs.
 Continue reading on Medium »</blockquote>

 <h3>3.
-From JavaScript to Node.js: Understanding What Really Happens Behind the Scenes (Part 2) - <a href="https://medium.com/@sudhanshucode36/from-javascript-to-node-js-understanding-what-really-happens-behind-the-scenes-part-2-655606b3c807?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Sessions vs JWT vs Cookies: Understanding Authentication Approaches - <a href="https://mrmadhukar.medium.com/sessions-vs-jwt-vs-cookies-understanding-authentication-approaches-9d8c0e8b64ea?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sudhanshucode`**
+✍️ **posted by `Mr Madhukar`**

-<blockquote>What Actually Happens After You Run node app.js?
+<blockquote>Cookies are just the delivery truck — sessions and JWT are two different answers to what's inside.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Kya Aap Coding Seekhna Chahte Hain?
-CodewareIT Hai Aapka Sahi Jawab - <a href="https://medium.com/@gshubham.05/kya-aap-coding-seekhna-chahte-hain-codewareit-hai-aapka-sahi-jawab-daac349b9025?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Switching Summarization Models: Compare Cost Before Pinning OpenAI, Claude, or Gemini - <a href="https://medium.com/@chenhua_24144/switching-summarization-models-compare-cost-before-pinning-openai-claude-or-gemini-b49f34d137dc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `shubham goyal`**
+✍️ **posted by `Chenhua`**

-<blockquote>Aaj IT sector duniya ka sabse fast-growing sector hai, aur Dehradun bhi is growth se anchhua nahi hai.
-Har roz hundreds of students yeh…
+<blockquote>**Short answer:** write your summarizer against the OpenAI chat-completions shape, keep the model name in config, and compare cost per…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Hire MEAN Stack Developers in USA: A Real Hiring Guide - <a href="https://medium.com/@kundan.parmar/hire-mean-stack-developers-in-usa-a-real-hiring-guide-a2056d24c03c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building SkillForge: An AI-Powered Interview Preparation Platform with Enterprise Identity… - <a href="https://medium.com/@sinaliweerasingha/building-skillforge-an-ai-powered-interview-preparation-platform-with-enterprise-identity-7c32c4c8f003?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hidden Brains`**
+✍️ **posted by `Sinaliweerasingha`**

-<blockquote>The average US tech team spends 11 to 14 weeks trying to fill a senior MEAN stack role through traditional channels.
-Job boards.
-Referrals…
+<blockquote>How I built a secure, scalable interview preparation platform by combining modern web technologies, AI, and enterprise-grade identity…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Node-RED in Industrial Automation: Why It’s Becoming the Backbone of Smart Manufacturing - <a href="https://medium.com/@social_21910/node-red-in-industrial-automation-why-its-becoming-the-backbone-of-smart-manufacturing-cf056f3453d6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Scope, Visualized: A Deep Dive for every skill level - <a href="https://medium.com/@kevangol/javascript-scope-visualized-a-deep-dive-for-every-skill-level-b0357bca8c62?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SYNCTEL TECHNOLOGIES PRIVATE LIMITED`**
+✍️ **posted by `Kevan Gol`**

-<blockquote>How a low-code platform is helping manufacturers connect machines, data, and business systems faster than ever.
+<blockquote>Everything you need to know about var, let, const, hoisting, the Temporal Dead Zone, closures, and the scope chain — with diagrams.
 Continue reading on Medium »</blockquote>

 <h3>7.
-I Built a “Mailpit for SMS”, Here’s What I Learned - <a href="https://medium.com/@jmrashed/i-built-a-mailpit-for-sms-heres-what-i-learned-bbc293bef6be?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+ML Without Magic: Building a Tiny Language Model in Pure Node.js and Watching Every Weight Change - <a href="https://medium.com/@maximsecret10/ml-without-magic-building-a-tiny-language-model-in-pure-node-js-and-watching-every-weight-change-b50d01c73495?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `RASHED ZAMAN`**
+✍️ **posted by `Maksim Sekretov`**

-<blockquote>Why I started SMSPit, what’s actually running under the hood, and what building five services in public taught me about scope, sequencing…
+<blockquote>#machine-learning #ai #nodejs #javascript #tutorial
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-I Tested HTTP QUERY (RFC 10008) in curl, Java, and Spring.
-Here’s What Actually Works. - <a href="https://ravibuilds.medium.com/i-tested-http-query-rfc-10008-in-curl-java-and-spring-heres-what-actually-works-e79f64525034?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JWT Authentication to protect endpoints on Django API - <a href="https://medium.com/@romulo.fg99/jwt-authentication-to-protect-endpoints-on-django-api-6aa9e6f1a542?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ravi Kumar`**
+✍️ **posted by `Rômulo Goes`**

-<blockquote>A published HTTP standard gives reads a request body at last.
+<blockquote>Building an web site is a challenge on its own.
+It can be easy nowadays if you fall for a completely AI dependent shortcut.
+Then, when a…
 Continue reading on Medium »</blockquote>

 <h3>2.
+JCode + ChatGPT 5.6 | The Future of AI-Powered Development & Security Research  - <a href="https://medium.com/@pentesterclubpvtltd/jcode-chatgpt-5-6-the-future-of-ai-powered-development-security-research-3857d4961c9c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Pentester Club`**

+<blockquote>How JCode Is Redefining AI Coding Agents for Developers, DevSecOps Engineers, and Security Researchers
+Continue reading on Medium »</blockquote>

+<h3>3.
+How to Create Exact Size Test Files for Upload Testing - <a href="https://medium.com/@byterivet/how-to-create-exact-size-test-files-for-upload-testing-922868b3e3fd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `ByteRivet`**

+<blockquote>When building a website or application that accepts file uploads, one of the most common challenges is testing file size limits correctly.
+Continue reading on Medium »</blockquote>

-Python Development vs PHP in 2026: Which One Should You Choose? - <a href="https://medium.com/@sachinsharma45561/python-development-vs-php-in-2026-which-one-should-you-choose-314393ee9249?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+How to Reverse PDF Page Order in the Browser for Free (No Upload, No Signup) - <a href="https://medium.com/@lw2735/how-to-reverse-pdf-page-order-in-the-browser-for-free-no-upload-no-signup-96db3bea5448?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `lin wang`**

+<blockquote>Got a scanned document where the pages are in the wrong order?
+Or maybe you downloaded a booklet that prints front-to-back but the page…
+Continue reading on Medium »</blockquote>

+<h3>5.
+Do I need a website, a web app, mobile app or both? - <a href="https://medium.com/@admin_46484/do-i-need-a-website-a-web-app-mobile-app-or-both-5d0a652b502c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sachinsharma`**
+✍️ **posted by `Usman Ghani (Dev By Ghani)`**

-<blockquote>The rivalry between Python and PHP has existed for more than two decades.
-Yet in 2026, the debate isn’t about which language is “better” —…
+<blockquote>Not every business needs a website, a mobile app and a web application.
+The right choice depends on what you want your business to achieve.
 Continue reading on Medium »</blockquote>

 <br/>